flyteorg/flyte/flytectl/docs/source/gen/flytectl_update_task-resource-attribute.rst

  flytectl update task-resource-attribute --attrFile tra.yaml

-Updates task resource attribute for project, domain and workflow combination.
+Update task resource attribute for project, domain, and workflow combination.
 This will take precedence over any other resource attribute defined at project domain level.
 For workflow 'core.control_flow.run_merge_sort.merge_sort' in flytectldemo project, development domain, it is: